hhl04/ds4300_pa02/README.md

 ```
 .
+├── ds4300 docs                 # folder of lecture 1 to lecture 10; can be replaced with any document.
 ├── config.py                   # Shared configuration for all systems
 ├── embeddings.py               # Embedding logic using HuggingFace model
 ├── extract_all_pdfs.py         # PDF extraction utility
 ├── chroma_process_docs.py      # Process and store docs in Chroma